 Mariana earned a doctoral degree in Health Behavior from the University of Texas Health Science Center at Houston.
 She is also a proud USF alumna, where she earned her bachelor’s in psychology and master’s in science in public health.
 Her broad research interests include delivery of high-quality cancer-related care for medically underserved populations, reducing cancer health disparities among racial and ethnic groups, and increasing participation of diverse groups in biomedical and clinical trials research.
 As an Applied Research Scientist, she assists with different CRISP and COEE projects.
 Mariana has a strong commitment to addressing health disparities through collaborative research approaches and methods that facilitate translation and dissemination of research into diverse communities.
 Outside of work, she enjoys spending time with her cats, family, and friends.

-Ashley moved to Tampa from North Central Florida about 7 years ago to attend USF.
+Ashley moved to Tampa from North Central Florida after graduating high school to attend USF.
 She graduated from USF in 2017 with a bachelor's degree in behavioral healthcare and from 2016-2021 she worked as a behavioral therapist for children with ASD.
-In the spring of 2021, Ashley graduated with her MPH from USF and began her transition into the field of public health.
+In the spring of 2021, Ashley graduated from USF with her MPH and began her transition into the field of public health.
 Soon after, she began working at Moffitt.
 Some of her hobbies include running, SCUBA diving, reading, painting, and hiking.
 She loves being outdoors and spending time with her dog, Ava.
-An interesting fact about Ashley is that she learned to drive stick when she was 15 and has only ever owned cars with a manual transmission.
+An interesting fact about Ashley is that she learned to drive stick when she was 15 and has never owned a car with an automatic transmission.

 Bianca graduated summa cum laude in May 2012 from the University of Florida with a Bachelor of Science in Psychology.
 She has been working with Dr. Vadaparampil since 2014 where she has been the coordinator on multiple studies focused on enhancing health-related quality of life and increasing uptake of genetic counseling/testing for women with breast and ovarian cancer.
 Currently Bianca is working on an R25 study entitled "Enriching Communication Skills for Health Professionals in Oncofertility (ECHO)," as well as a study focused on developing an ethnically/racial-diverse risk prediction tool for colorectal cancer entitled "Advancing equity in Colorectal Cancer Genetic Risk Prediction through Expansion of Racial/Ethnic Minority Representation (ACCELERATE)," and serves as a Program Coordinator for Moffitt's Behavioral Oncology Postdoctoral Training Program.
 Bianca loves running and in her spare time enjoys competing in 5K races and has recently taken up photography.